No. 60 Squadron RAF

 No. 60 Squadron of the Royal Air Force was formed in 1916 at Gosport.
-It is currently part of No. 1 Flying Training School based at RAF Shawbury in Shropshire flying the Airbus H135 Juno HT1.
+It is currently part of No. 1 Flying Training School based at RAF Shawbury in Shropshire flying the Airbus H135 Juno HT.1.

 The squadron badge is a markhor's head and was approved by King George VI in December 1937.
 Chosen to commemorate many years of service in North-West India, the markhor being a mountain goat frequenting the Khyber Pass.
 The horns of a markhor were presented to the squadron in 1964.

 The squadron motto is Per ardua ad aethera tendo – 'I strive through difficulties to the sky'.

-World War I service
+First World War service

 Formed at Gosport on 30 April 1916, barely a month had passed before the unit and its Morane-Saulnier N's were despatched to France.
-The squadron's initial pilot officers included Harold Balfour and Peter Portal, later Under-Secretary of State for Air and Chief of the Air Staff respectively, while Robert Smith-Barry, later to revolutionise British pilot training, was a flight commander and (from July to December 1916), the squadron's commanding officer.
+The squadron's initial pilot officers included Harold Balfour and Charles Portal, later Under-Secretary of State for Air and Chief of the Air Staff respectively, while Robert Smith-Barry, later to revolutionise British pilot training, was a flight commander and (from July to December 1916), the squadron's commanding officer.

 After suffering heavy losses during the Battle of the Somme, the squadron re-equipped with Nieuport Scouts and soon acquired a first-class reputation for itself.
 On 2 June 1917, Captain W. A. "Billy" Bishop received the Victoria Cross for his solo attack on a German aerodrome destroying three enemy aircraft in the air and several 'probables' on the ground before returning unhurt in a badly damaged aircraft.
 A month later, S.E.5 fighters arrived and these remained with the squadron until it was disbanded on 22 January 1920.

 The squadron claimed 320 aerial victories.
 Twenty-six flying aces served in the squadron during the war; notable among them were: